jack-bradshaw/Mixtape/README.md

 ## Download
 Releases are made available through jCentre.
 Add `compile 'com.matthew-tamlin:mixtape:1.0.0’` to your gradle build file to use the latest version.
 Older versions are available in the [maven repo](https://bintray.com/matthewtamlin/maven/Mixtape).

+## Usage
+The components of the library can be divided into four categories:
+- Data
+- Header
+- Body
+- Coordinator